 Mordecai reminded Esther, and in so doing he reminds us today, that no-one is indispensable to God.
 If he commands and we disobey, he’ll find somebody faithful to the task, while we suffer punishment and/or loss, and miss out on the blessing he would have given us.

 If we withdraw from the body, for which Christ gave his life, we simultaneously withdraw from the head, who is Jesus!
 And we will not have the incredible privilege of being part of that which brings much glory to God (Eph 3:10, 21).
-Not to mention that it is sin and rebellion.
-“Rebellion is as sinful as witchcraft, arrogance as evil as idolatry” (1 Sam 15:23 REB).
+Not to mention that it is sin and rebellion. “…rebellion is as the sin of witchcraft, and stubbornness is iniquity and idolatry” (1 Sam 15:23).

 Christians who withdraw themselves from the Church are not able to do any of the things that the NT says Christians should be doing.
 For example, to name just a few:

 - Christians are to gather together for worship (Acts 2:42; 1 Cor 14:4, 16-19, 23-25; Col 3:16).